krikamol/group/tabs/join.md

 <div>
 <br>
 <h3> Internship </h3>
-<p align="justify">The internship provides a unique opportunity for you to expand your network within the research community and to gain
+<p align=justify>The internship provides a unique opportunity for you to expand your network within the research community and to gain
 practical experience and develop valuable skills outside of your home institution or university.
 From our perspective, interns often enrich our research by bringing fresh perspectives to the group. </p>
 <p align=justify> As a research intern in our group, you will work closely with experienced researchers who provide guidance, mentorship,